Quite often we get asked the question about what hidden or buried costs there are in a reverse mortgage.

 The good news?
 This is the only upfront cost you actually have to pay (by cash or credit card).

 The bad news?
-This cost is payable even if you later decide not to go with the reverse mortgage.
+This cost is payable even if you later decide not to take out the mortgage.
 Unfortunately, there are no refunds on this.

-What my suggestion would be is that if you have paid for an appraisal, but no longer wish to pursue a reverse mortgage, that you try to use it to secure a ‘regular’ mortgage or Home Equity Line Of Credit – usually either of these will need an appraisal anyway (especially if you are refinancing).
+What my suggestion would be is that if you have paid for an appraisal, but no longer wish to pursue this, that you try to use it to secure a ‘regular’ mortgage or Home Equity Line Of Credit – usually either of these will need an appraisal anyway (especially if you are refinancing).

-2. Costs You Have To Pay But That Are Deducted From The Reverse Mortgage Loan
+2. Costs You Have To Pay But That Are Deducted From The Amount Borrowed

-These costs – rather than being upfront costs that you have to pay out of your own pocket – can be deducted from the reverse mortgage loan that you receive.
+These costs – rather than being upfront costs that you have to pay out of your own pocket – can be deducted from the amount that you receive.

 So lets say you arrange a reverse mortgage for $150,000 and these costs are $2,000.
 Then you will receive $148,000 instead.

-You can choose to pay them if you like but almost every single person chooses to have them added to the reverse mortgage balance instead.
+You can choose to pay them if you like but almost every single person chooses to have them deducted from the amount borrowed instead.

 These are split between two different sets of legal costs: